 In the workers’ compensation setting, treatment for brain injuries is particularly problematic because employer’s insurers do not readily refer injured workers to the necessary specialists and these injuries are under-diagnosed and poorly treated.
-Fortunately, publicity about brain injuries in famous athletes and service members returning from combat zones has increased overall awareness of brain injuries and sparked interest in addressing them more effectively.
+Fortunately, publicity about the brain injuries of famous athletes and service members returning from combat zones has increased overall awareness of brain injuries and sparked interest in addressing them more effectively.

 - The delayed diagnosis of a grocery store worker after she hit her head on a freezer door at work.